 Judicial Yellow Book.
 Twice a year.
 (Ref.
 KF8700 .A19 J82 & online via Leadership Library on the Internet)

 This directory is divided into two sections: federal courts and state courts.
 The federal courts section includes coverage for the Supreme Court of the United States, United States Courts of Appeals, United States District Courts, United States Court of Limited Jurisdiction, The Administrative Office of the United States Courts, Federal Judicial Center, and the United States Sentencing Commission.
 The state coverage includes coverage of all the appellate courts for the fifty states and the District of Columbia.
-The directory includes addresses and telephone numbers for the judges, as well as names and telephone numbers for staff/support personnel.
+The directory includes addresses and telephone numbers for the judges, as well as names and telephone numbers for staff, law clerks, and support personnel.
 General coverage also includes appointment and election information and a short biographical sketch of each judge.